LAST REVIEWED Dec 01 2020 17 MIN READ

-Note: We wrote this article in late 2016 but will update it on a regular basis, even in 2017, 2018, and 2019 as major updates happen for each of the states listed.
+Note: We update this article on an ongoing basis as major updates happen for each of the states listed.

 America is facing a retirement savings crisis and states are looking to small business owners to help stave off the feared result: a severe drain on their coffers as more people access state social services and negatively impact the economy.

-Small business typically have had to pay relatively more for traditional 401(k) retirement savings plans than larger companies have, and most shy away from the plans as too as costly and complicated.
+Small businesses typically have had to pay relatively more for traditional 401(k) retirement savings plans than larger companies have, and most shy away from the plans as too costly and complicated.

 Yet workers are much more likely to save if they can use work-based plans to do so, according to data cited by AARP.
 That’s a big reason some states are set to require all but their smallest businesses that don’t already offer a qualified plan to enroll their workers in new state-sponsored IRA (individual retirement account) plans.